-"Then hold still a moment, and I'll off with these irons."
-Montmorillon-for he it was-twisted the key of the hand-irons with the handle of his jackknife, and having slipped these off he easily slipped out the key of the feet-irons by means of the bar of those he had taken from the wrists.
+'Then hold still a moment, and I'll off with these irons.'
+Montmorillon-for it was he-twisted the key of the hand-irons with the handle of his jack-knife, and having slipped these off, he easily slipped out the key of the feet-irons by means of the bar of those he had taken from the wrists.
 One look was given around to see that all was safe, and then the smuggler moved quickly to the open port followed by Henry.
-"Follow me, and strike out straight ahead.
-Swim for your life, now."
+'Follow me, and strike out straight shead.
+Swim for your life, now.'
 As Montmorillon thus spoke, he let himself quietly down into the water and struck out, and in a moment more Fretart had followed him.
 The young man acted more upon instinct than upon reason, for he had not the least idea of what it all meant.
 Only he knew that his situation could not well be changed for the worse, and there was a glimmer of hope that this was in reality meant for his escape.

-The sentinel upon the bows heard the plashing in the water below him, and he cried out. but of course he got no answer from the two swimmers-they only struck out the stronger.
+The sentinel upon the bows heard the plashing in the water below him, and he cried out, but of course he got no answer from the two swimmers-they only struck out the stronger.
 Once Montmorillon turned his head, and he saw a lantern at the port through which he had made his escape, and he could hear voices in angry tones.
 The sentry at the bows discharged his musket, and the ball struck in the water ahead of the swimmers.
 The smuggler called out for his boat, and ere long it came up, and both he and Henry were helped on board.
-By this time the escape of the impressed prisoner had become known to the officers of the ship, for lights were at the larboard gangway, "They are calling away a boat," said the smuggler.
-"You must take an oar, my boy, head upon one of the tranks of the gun.
-As You need not fear, for we can shoot this little best."
-Both Marco and Henry took oars, and ere long their light boat was far out of harm's way, though they could hear the quick, strong strokes moored. soon as they had landed.
-"If the officers come soon arrive at a solution of the mystery.
+By this time the escape of the impressed prisoner had become known to the officers of the ship, for lights were at the larboard gangway, and men were seen coming over.